cell-os/metal-cell/README.md

 Developing for the Cell
 ===================

+For a hands-on guide on how to get started with Metal Cell take a look at [Wiki: Working with Metal Cell Services](https://git.corp.adobe.com/metal-cell/metal-cell/wiki/Working-with-Metal-Cell-services)

 Any software can run on the Metal Cell, including legacy software.
 This being said, software that targets Metal Cell will be faster to write in a highly available, performant manner.